Skip to main content

 Some young people require extensive reconstruction due to multiple missing teeth, developmental abnormalities, or trauma.
 Planning this reconstruction requires prosthodontic expertise.

-Early planning clarifies what interim solutions are appropriate, what permanent solutions are optimal, and how treatment phases across years.
+Early planning clarifies what interim solutions are appropriate, what long-term solutions are optimal, and how treatment phases across years.

 Coordinating Multiple Dental Issues